kshitijdshah99/Pippy_Activity/README.md

 ## Pippy AI-assistant
 To proceed with the developments of AI models and integrating in Sugar activities mainly involves 4 different phases of development, which are as follows.

-1. Development of the AI-model
+**1. Development of the AI-model**

+This phase was the core of the entire project, focusing on the development of an AI-powered model designed to facilitate navigation through Python, GTK, and Pygame for both young learners and contributors to the Sugar codebase.
+To maximize usability, the model was integrated with a modified UI of the [Pippy Activity](https://github.com/sugarlabs/Pippy).

-2. Upgrading the UI of the existing activity
+**2. Upgrading the UI of the existing activity**

+The user interface of Pippy was enhanced to accommodate all the features of the Co-Pilot AI model.
+A major challenge in this phase was improving the UI while maintaining consistency with the existing Sugar design principles.

-3. Integration using fastAPI
+**3. Integration using fastAPI**

+The AI model operates in the backend and communicates with the frontend of Pippy via the FastAPI framework.
+A unified FastAPI-based backend was developed to integrate all AI-driven chatbots in sugar-ai, ensuring compatibility with their respective activities.

-4. Deployment on AWS servers using Docker
+**4. Deployment on AWS servers using Docker**

+All AI models are deployed using Docker, ensuring a consistent and reproducible environment.
+The Docker image bundles all necessary dependencies, including the LLM (Large Language Model), making it easy to deploy and run the models seamlessly.
+This containerized approach enhances scalability, portability, and maintainability across different Activities in Sugar.

 ## Work Accomplished